sethlbrown/woc-bike/05-about.md

 We aim to keep bikes out of the land fill and put back on the road for use.
 We delight in working with community members who have an interest in learning something new, being of service to others, and keeping themselves and others rolling on pedal power!

 We invite you to stop in and use the community shop during our open shop time.
-No appointments necessary. &nbsp;
+No appointments necessary.

 ## History